Shakuhachi History

 As a result, during the Meiji Restoration the Fuke shu of the Komuso was dissolved, due to both its Buddhist associations and Samurai origins.
 This included the playing of Honkyoku which was also officially banned.
 Despite this, secular folk and ensemble shakuhachi playing with Koto and Shamisen continued to grow in popularity.

-At one point, the Meiji Empire tried to ban the shakuhachi altogether, however, Kinko Ryu Grandmasters Araki Kodo II and Yoshida Ittcho succeeded in convincing the Empire to continue to allow the shakuhachi in these secular settings.
-Eventually, nonsecular Buddhist activities were allowed to resume, including those of the Komuso, though the Fuke shu was never restored.
+However, the Meiji Empire soon tried to ban the shakuhachi altogether.
+The Kinko Ryu Grandmasters Araki Kodo II and Yoshida It’tcho succeeded in petitioning the Empire to allow the shakuhachi in secular settings.
+Eventually, nonsecular shakuhachi activities were allowed to resume, however, the Fuke shu was never restored.

 Shakuhachi in the 20th c. to now

 It was also in the 20th century that we saw a growing export of the shakuhachi to the rest of the world, both from Japanese and non-Japanese people.
-Most non-Japanese shakuhachi enthusiasts were drawn to the traditional forms of shakuhachi music, but especially the Zen Honkyoku.
-Indeed, some estimate that within the early 21st century there will easily be more shakuhachi practitioners outside of Japan than within it, especially with the growing popularity of shakuhachi in other East Asian countries like China.
+Most non-Japanese shakuhachi enthusiasts were drawn to the traditional forms of shakuhachi music, but especially the Honkyoku.
+Indeed, some estimate that within the early 21st century there will easily be more shakuhachi practitioners outside of Japan than within it.
+This is especially likely with the growing popularity of shakuhachi in other East Asian countries like China.

-As a direct result of Japan’s extensive ‘export culture’ via manga, anime, and video games, in the 21st century we’re seeing a relatively small, yet increased interest in the shakuhachi outside of Japan.
-In 2020, the American developed game Ghost of Tsushima was the first to feature the shakuhachi as a playable accessory that gamers could use.
-Though mostly just for ‘show’, this addition of the shakuhachi in Ghost of Tsushima introduced the shakuhachi to thousands of people around the world.
+Additionally, as a direct result of Japan’s extensive ‘export culture’ via manga, anime, and video games, in the 21st century we’re seeing an increase in interest for the shakuhachi outside of Japan.
+For example, in 2020 the American developed game Ghost of Tsushima was the first to feature the shakuhachi as a playable accessory that gamers could use, thus introducing the instrument to thousands of people around the world.